aleksati/aleks.max/README.md

 **Type:** Patches

-Generate real-time spectral mean images (motiongrams) with openGL jitter.
+Generate real-time spectral mean images (motiongrams and videograms) with openGL jitter.
 Motiongrams are temporal representations of motion in videos over time.

 Two methods are included.
 Their use is dependent on whether you want to conduct vector mean calculations on the GPU or CPU.
 If you want something stable that can accommodate various resolutions, you should go for the CPU version.
 This is also documented by [the Cyling74 website](https://cycling74.com/tutorials/best-practices-in-jitter-part-1).
 However, if you're only processing relatively low resolution video and want to utilize most of your CPU power elsewhere, you should opt for the GPU version.